 'A Hard Place to Grow Deer'

-Last year, winter came slowly to north-central Maine.
+The winter of 2011 came slowly to north-central Maine.
 Low snowfall and mild temperatures had run through most of December, giving the deer a reprieve.
 But in January the season turned cold and unrelenting.
 For six weeks, there was no thaw, and now the snow on the eastern side of Moosehead Lake lay three feet deep in places, including the deeryard near Lily Bay.

 It’s a short truck ride to Lily Bay from the Region E headquarters of the Maine Department of Inland Fisheries & Wildlife in Greenville.
 If white-tailed deer could have a say about surviving at the tenuous northern edge of the species’ range, this part of Maine would be the last place they’d choose.
 “Normally Jackman and northwest of Moosehead have the most severe winters in the state,” biologist Doug Kane tells me during the drive.
 “But east of the lake has been just as severe this year.”
 As he talks, an afternoon squall blows in out of nowhere.
 Kane slows the truck in the whiteout.
 The temperature, dropping, will hit eight below by evening.
 “If the deer can get through this stretch,” he says, “and if spring comes a little early, the mortality might still be moderate.
 This is the critical time.”